grafana/metrictank/docs/metrics.md

 the duration of successful memory idx prunes
 * `idx.memory.update`:
 the duration of (successful) update of a metric to the memory idx
-* `idx.memory.update.ok`:
+* `idx.memory.update`:
-the number of successful updates to the memory idx
+the number of updates to the memory idx
 * `idx.metrics_active`:
 the number of currently known metrics in the index
 * `idx.memory.filtered`: